Morse v. Frederick: Certiorari and oral arguments

 Starr noted that in Tinker there was no written policy; it was an issue of "standardless discretion" being exercised.
 That case was said to be concerned with school disciplinary actions "casting a pall of orthodoxy to prevent the discussion of ideas".
-Justice Souter remarked that 'Bong Hits 4 JESUS' "sounds like just a kid's provocative statement to me".
+Justice David Souter remarked that Bong Hits 4 JESUS "sounds like just a kid's provocative statement to me."
 Starr responded by saying "the key is to allow the school official to interpret the message as long as that interpretation is reasonable."

 Deputy Solicitor-General Edwin Kneedler spoke on behalf of the U.S. government in support of the petitioner.
 He said: "The First Amendment does not require public school officials to stand aside and permit students who are entrusted to their supervision and care to promote or encourage the illegal use of drugs."
 He cited the cases of Board of Education v.
 Earls and Hazelwood v.
 Kuhlmeier in his favor.

-Douglas K. Mertz, of Juneau, Alaska, for the respondent opened, "This is a case about free speech.
+Representing Frederick, Douglas K. Mertz opened, "This is a case about free speech.
 It is not about drugs."
 Chief Justice John Roberts responded: "It's a case about money.
 Your client wants money from the principal personally for her actions in this case."
-Mertz emphasized that the torch relay was not school-sponsored; that he had not stepped on school property at all before presenting the banner; that "BONG HiTS 4 JESUS" was intended to be—and was regarded as—a purely humorous message; and that the unfurling of the banner did not cause any disruption.
-Based on these facts, he concludes, his case "does not present the issue of school authority over student expressions on campus or in a school-sponsored activity".
+Mertz emphasized that the torch relay was not school-sponsored; that Frederick had not stepped on school property at all before presenting the banner; that "BONG HiTS 4 JESUS" was intended to be—and was regarded as—a purely humorous message; and that the unfurling of the banner did not cause any disruption.
+Based on these facts, he concluded, his case "does not present the issue of school authority over student expressions on campus or in a school-sponsored activity."

 Starr rebutted.
 He cited Vernonia School District 47J v.
 Acton and Board of Education v.
 Earls as cases demonstrative of the Court's strong past stances on matter related to combating the "scourge of drugs".
-In closing and in summary, he said:

-Opinions
+In closing and in summary, he said, "To promote drugs is utterly inconsistent with the educational mission of the school.
+The court has spoken more broadly with respect to the need to defer to school officials in identifying the educational mission."

 Opinion of the Court

 Chief Justice Roberts, writing for a majority of five justices, concluded that the school officials did not violate the First Amendment by confiscating the pro-drug banner and suspending the student responsible for it.
-After reciting the background in Part I of the opinion, in Part II he determined that "school speech" doctrine should apply because Frederick's speech occurred "at a school event"; Part III determined that the speech was "reasonably viewed as promoting illegal drug use"; and Part IV, inquired whether a principal may legally restrict that speech, concluding that she could—under the three existing First Amendment school speech precedents, other Constitutional jurisprudence relating to schools, and a school's "important—indeed, perhaps compelling interest" in deterring drug use by students.
+Roberts determined that Frederick's banner qualified as "school speech" that can be restricted by administrators because it occurred "at a school event".
+Roberts also determined that the speech was "reasonably viewed as promoting illegal drug use" and acknowledged a school's "important—indeed, perhaps compelling interest" in deterring drug use by students.